fx-giant/giant-documentations/visual/social-media.md

 ![Facebook](./images/social-media/facebook.PNG) ![Twitter](./images/social-media/twitter.PNG)

 There are two social media widgets including Facebook and Twitter.
 By using the widget, you could keep track of what is going on in the social media of a certain page, people or group that you wish to monitor.
+It can be used to redirect users as well, to visit the pages and learn more about the page.

 <br/>